World's Top 13 Greatest (Designer) Shoe Museums

 13 Greatest Shoe Museums in the World

-- DUTCH SHOE MUSEUM - Waalwijk, The Netherlands.
-"In the Dutch Leather & Shoe Museum the shoe industry, contemporary design and technology are brought together.
+- DUTCH SHOE MUSEUM - "In the Dutch Leather & Shoe Museum the shoe industry, contemporary design and technology are brought together.
 In addition to a permanent collection, the museum also showcases changing exhibits.
 A visit to the museum will leave you amazed at the versatility of designs and styles of such an everyday item as the shoe."
+Raadhuisplein 1, 5141 KG Waalwijk, The Netherlands.

 - International Wooden Shoe Museum Eelde - museum in Eelde, the Netherlands, for clogs, clog-making equipment and machinery.
 It has the largest collection of wooden footwear in the world.